ibm-mas/gitops-demo/README.md

 oc login "${ROSA_CLUSTER_API_URL}" --username "${ROSA_CLUSTER_ADMIN_USERNAME}" --password "${ROSA_CLUSTER_ADMIN_PASSWORD}" --insecure-skip-tls-verify
 ```

-!!!
-Info
+> [!IMPORTANT]
-    Note down these details in a secure location outside of the container so that you can easily recover them in the event that the container is lost.
+> Note down these details in a secure location outside of the container so that you can easily recover them in the event that the container is lost.

 ## Setup your Config Git Repo